talia0404/PROG7314/LU 1:  Connecting to a Web Service/HowToCodeHTTPConnection.md

+# Explain how to code a Hypertext Transfer Protocol (HTTP) connection from scratch.

 An **HTTP connection** is the fundamental mechanism by which a client (your app) and a server exchange data over the web.
 At its core:

 * **Protocol layer**: HTTP (Hypertext Transfer Protocol) sits at the application layer, riding over TCP/IP.